welniak/llama-explain/README.md

 # About
 llama explain is a Chrome extension that explains complex text online in simple terms, by using a local-running LLM.
-All is done locally on your machine, no data is sent to OpenAI's, or any other company's, server.
+All is done locally on your machine.
+No data is sent to OpenAI's, or any other company's, server.
+No need to pay for any service.

 It's built on top of [Ollama](https://github.com/jmorganca/ollama) and as such, currently runs only on MacOS.